wazo-platform/wazo-doc/source/system/wazo-dird/stock_plugins.rst

 ``unique_column`` is not configurable, its value is always ``id``.

-.. _dird-backend-xivo:
+.. _dird-backend-wazo:

-xivo
+wazo
 ----

-Back-end name: xivo
+Back-end name: wazo

 Purpose: add users from a Wazo (may be remote) as directory entries